-Adoption of new and revised Accounting Standards
+Adoption of new and amended Accounting Standards

-None of the new standards and amendments to standards that are mandatory for the first time for the financial year beginning 1 July 2011 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.
-The adoption of the revised AASB 124 Related Party Disclosures has not resulted in the disclosure of any additional related party transactions in the current period or any prior period and is not likely to affect future periods.
-The adoption of AASB 1054 Australian Additional Disclosures and AASB 2011-1 Amendments to Australian Accounting Standards arising from the Trans-Tasman Convergence Project have not affected the disclosure of any items in the financial statements.
+None of the new standards and amendments to standards that are mandatory for the first time for the financial year beginning 1 July 2012 affected any of the amounts recognised in the current period or any prior period and are not likely to affect future periods.
+Amendments made to AASB 101 Presentation of Financial Statements effective 1 July 2012 now require the statement of comprehensive income to show the items of comprehensive income grouped into those that are not permitted to be reclassified to profit or loss in a future period and those that may have to be reclassified if certain conditions are met.
+This amendment has not affected the presentation of the statement of comprehensive income of the company in the current period and is not likely to affect future periods.

-The company has not elected to apply any pronouncements before their mandatory operative date in the annual reporting period beginning 1 July 2011.
+The company has not elected to apply any pronouncements before their mandatory operative date in the annual reporting period beginning 1 July 2012.